Booking.com: best prices

 The first ascent of the Matterhorn didn't take place until 1865, an adventure during which four out of the seven in the original group died during the return journey, and the most difficult north face was not climbed until 1931.

-Although it has now been climbed many times it is still a substantial challenge to reach the top although local guides lead regular climbs of the mountain, and ropes are in place on the more challenging parts of the ascent.
+Although it has now been climbed many times it is still a substantial challenge to reach the top of the Matterhorn although local guides lead regular climbs of the mountain, and ropes are in place on the more challenging parts of the ascent.

 Climbers today usually follow the ridge on the north-east of the matterhorn, the 'easiest' way to reach the summit, or one of the other ridges - the main faces are especially dangerous with a high risk of rockfall.